-- 4. Fourth component: debt.
+- 4. Fourth aspect: debt.
 Another important part of the budget has to do with the borrowings that the government will incur.
-This is especially important, because the debt underlying certain resources could be repayable under conditions that might have an impact on the amount of resources available in future years.
+This is especially important, because the debt underlying certain resources could be repayable under conditions that might have an impact on the amount of resources available for years to come; the debt is repaid by future generations and, thus, the choices made regarding the debt now will affect the future.
 It is important that citizens understand how debt is constituted, under what conditions and circumstances it will be repaid, and how the resources derived from borrowings will be used. - 5.
-Fifth component: other important information.
+Fifth aspect: other important information.
 A CB is not only a document that shows expenditure and debt, it is also a very useful communication tool for the government in explaining to its constituents relevant information regarding the budget.
-For instance, the CB might include information on allocations to local government, highlights on expenditure, budget policy priorities, opportunities for public participation, and - Sixth component: format.
+For instance, the CB might include information on allocations to local government, highlights on expenditure, budget policy priorities, opportunities for public participation, and so on. - 6.
+Sixth aspect: format.
 Another very relevant aspect of a CB has to do with the format, language and visual aids that the document uses to explain the complexity of the budget process, the budget terms, the amounts of revenue and expenditure, and how the government is planning to use the public resources.
 Visual aids and simple language are valuable resources for governments to use in assisting citizens to understand complex terms easily.